 Step 1: Prepare Your Sensitive Information

-• Temporary passwords or API keys
+- Temporary passwords or API keys

-• Secret login credentials for shared accounts
+- Secret login credentials for shared accounts

-• Confidential business data or financial information
+- Confidential business or financial data

-• Personal identification numbers or security codes
+- Personal identification numbers or security codes

 Step 2: Access the Secure Message Tool